Qubes-Community/Contents/README.md

 # Qubes-Community #
 Here you can find the Community guide's, doc's, & wiki's.
 Furthermore you can also raise feedback discussions in the issue tracker.
+Keep in mind everything on Qubes Community is unofficial.

+If you haven't already, then it may be worthwhile to check the official Qubes doc's first, found [here](https://www.qubes-os.org/doc/).

 ### Caution before use ###